ArindamHore-Student/Arthashila-TheIntelligentCoreofSystemControl/USER_GUIDE.md

 ### First Launch

-When you first launch SimpleRTOS, you'll see the main interface with:
+When you first launch Arthashila, you'll see the main interface with:
 - A navigation sidebar on the left
 - The main content area on the right, starting with the System Overview
 - Real-time system status metrics in the sidebar